Ethernet's Hidden Speed Trap

 networking is now a big speed bump that can be avoided.

-If you have a local area network, chances
+If you have a local area network, chances are that

 The original Ethernet design included a